 This credit is sometimes referred to as the Senior Tax Credit.
-It is complicated to calculate and the amount is determined based on your AGI—you won't qualify if you earn too much.
+It can be complicated to calculate, and the amount is determined based on your AGI—this is one of those tax breaks you won't qualify for if you earn too much.
 There are limits to Social Security income and some pension incomes as well.

-You can complete IRS Schedule R to determine if you qualify and, if so, for how much of a tax credit.
+Complete IRS Schedule R to determine if you qualify and, if so, for how much of a tax credit.

 The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
-Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+This information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for everyone.
+Always seek the help of a professional for current tax advice.